mapbox/vtfx/readme.md

 >
 > Minzoom is trickier and is currently:
 >
-> - The point at which vector tiles start holding too much data to be efficient to transfer/load/parse (defined as 500k in unpacker).
+> - The point at which vector tiles start holding too much data to be efficient to transfer/load/parse (defined as 500k in our checks).
 >
-> ### How can we make low minzooms work for dense datasources?
+> **How can we make low minzooms work for dense datasources?**
 >
 > The definition of the minzoom is not ideal -- there are many datasets (think dense building footprints) where visually there are use cases where you'd like to see lower zoom levels but the data is too dense/difficult to fit into reasonable size limits.
 >